-The whole trail of Valley Ridge trek offers the best mountain views in during the trek.
-Nagarkot and Dhulikhel are the best viewpoint of Valley Ridge trekking where you will enjoy with panoramic Himalayan scenery including the Mt.
+The whole trail of Valley Ridge trek offers the best mountain views during the trek.
+Nagarkot and Dhulikhel are the best viewpoint of Valley Ridge trekking where you will enjoy panoramic Himalayan scenery including the Mt.
 Everest, Mt.
 Ganesh Himal, Mt.
 Gaurishanker, Mt.
-Dorje lakpa, Langtang Himalayan range, Rolwaling Himalayan range.
+Dorje Lakpa, Langtang Himalayan range, Rolwaling Himalayan range.

 Valley Ridge trek is known as also agro- old tradition hospitality is an added bonus for the trek.
 And this Valley Ridge trek is the Shangri-La route and a novelty destination.
 The trekking route is surrounded by hills and is the cradle of Nepalese civilization and culture.
 Other interesting sites such as Namo Buddha and Panauti Villages.
 You will get an opportunity to stay with a host family at Panauti and immerse yourself into the local culture and explore the ancient unexploited village.

 Kathmandu Rim Trek with Classical Panauti Village Tour and HomestayDownload Trip Dossier